 SUPPLIES for String Art Project:

-- Wood Plaque – I got mine at Hobby Lobby, but here is something similar on Amazon.
+• Wood Plaque / piece of wood- I got mine at Hobby Lobby, but here is something similar on Amazon.
 I have also seen some nice wood at WalMart as well.
 Or, if you are handy, you could use some scrap boards to put this together.
 String art can also be done on inexpensive canvas!

-- Pattern for string art We printed an image of a seahorse found online.
+• Pattern for string art / simple shape.
+We printed an image of a seahorse found online.
 Google whatever you want to use as your pattern and use it as an outline!
+Keep in mind, if you are a beginner, string art patterns should be simple.

-- Stencil (I used my Silhouette Cameo 3 to make our words on the sign, but you could easily stencil them with paint.)
+• Stencil (I used my Silhouette Cameo 3 to make our words on the sign, but you could easily stencil them with acrylic paint.)

-Nails.
 Wondering what size nails to use?
-We ended up using the 18 gauge x 3/4 inch nails.
+We ended up using wire nails, the 18 gauge x ¾ inch small nails.

-Let me give you a little background about string art…In December, we went to some dear friends’ annual Christmas party.
+Let me give you a little background about this diy string art tutorial…In December, we went to some dear friends’ annual Christmas party.
 Each year they have a fun craft prepared for the kids to complete.

 This past year, they used lumber from an old family barn and hammered nails in the shape of a Christmas tree.